DAY 2 in Alishan to Taichung

 2. Hiking at the Alishan National Scenic area 阿里山國家風景區

 I strongly recommend you to go hiking in this magnificent forest.
-The air we breathe in here like it is the freshest on earth and the trail we walk through as if lead to nature’s heaven!
+The air we breathe in here like it is the freshest on earth and the easy trail we walk through as if lead to nature’s heaven!
 Great place for those who seek an escape from the city!
-From Zhaoping Park 沼平公園, we slowly hike through the photogenic forest to all the scenic areas.
+From Zhaoping Park 沼平公園, we slowly hike through the photogenic forest to all the scenic areas for about 3 hours plus.
 Those include the peaceful Jiemei (Sister) Lake 姊妹潭 with still and clear water, the natural sculpture of old cypresses tree – 永結同心, the forest-hidden temple –Alishan Shouzhen Temple 受鎮宮, the trail to view some featured majestic ancient trees – Giant Tree Cluster Trail 巨木群棧道, and last but not least the beautiful cherry blossoms park – Sakura Park 櫻王.
 If you come to Alishan at the cherry blossom’s blooming time, you will get to see cherry blossoms at other places like the sakura trail and along the railway.

 3. Leaving Alishan to Taichung